v1nh1shungry/cppman.nvim/README.md

 * `require('cppman').open(keyword)`: find all entries contain keyword, if there is only one entry then directly open it.
 Otherwise launch a search pane and let you select one of the related entries.

 * `require('cppman').fetch_index()`: use `curl` to download the latest index database.

-# TODO

-- [ ] Cross-platform support.
-I don't use neovim in Windows, and I don't even have a Mac.
-Sigh.

-  - [ ] Windows

-  - [x] Linux

-  - [ ] MacOS

-  - [x] Platform check: if the platform is not yet supported then give a warning.

-- [ ] Compatibility check.
-For example, `statuscolumn` is available in a recent version.